 This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
 For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
 I am just a mama with lots of health and fitness knowledge and experience.

+Should you follow the keto diet while breastfeeding?
+If you are trying to lose weight while breastfeeding, and looking for the right diet to follow, you may be wondering about the very popular keto diet.
 Your diet while breastfeeding is so important, it’s no wonder thousands and thousands of people have read this post I wrote.
 I talk a lot about health and wellness for breastfeeding mamas because I am one!
 I am slowly weaning my third baby now, and I’ve breastfed all three of my boys for about a year with a plentiful supply thanks to my best tricks.
 The keto diet is so popular right now, I’m sure many breastfeeding mamas are looking into it to help lose the baby weight.
 Well, I am here to look into it with you and discuss why it may or may not be a good idea while breastfeeding.
 Remember I’m not a doctor, just another breastfeeding mama on sharing all I know about being healthy and losing the baby weight from my experience.
+If after reading this, you aren’t sure the keto diet is right for you, please check out my specialized program, with a full meal plan, recipes and grocery list just for breastfeeding mamas to lose weight, NOT THEIR MILK!
+I also have core rehabilitation, Diastasis Recti healing moves, and a full workout program to help you lose the weight.
+There isn’t another comprehensive program like this out there!

 The foods you focus on are ones like butter, cheese, ground beef, bacon, eggs, avocados, nuts and other high-fat foods.
 The carbs consist of vegetables like broccoli, spinach, cauliflower, lettuce, green beans etc. Not much fruit is eaten except for berries and low-sugar fruits.